flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

     - A 'complete' filter would require four points to carry out the interpolation, however, this console only uses three (**triangular interpolation**) resulting in some anomalies.
 Thus, certain textures will have to be 'adapted' beforehand.
   - **Mip-Mapping**: Automatically selects a scaled-down version of the texture depending on its **level of detail**.
 This avoids computing large textures that would be seen far away from the camera and prevents aliasing (product of undersampling).
     - If enabled, the RDP maps textures using **trilinear filtering** instead.
 This new algorithm will also interpolate between the mipmaps to soften sudden changes in the level of detail.
   - **Perspective correction**: The chosen algorithm for mapping textures onto triangles.
-Unlike [others inverse-mapping algorithms](`r ref("playstation#graphics")`), this one takes into account the depth value of each primitive, achieving better results.
+Unlike [others inverse-mapping algorithms](playstation#graphics), this one takes into account the depth value of each primitive, achieving better results.
 - A **Colour Combiner**: Mixes and interpolates multiples layers of colours (for instance, to apply shaders).
 - A **Blender**: Mixes pixels against the current frame buffer to apply translucency, anti-aliasing, fog, dithering.
 It also performs z-buffering (more about it later on).
 - A **Memory interface**: Used by the previous blocks to read and write the current frame buffer in RAM and/or fill TMEM.